How to plan your bike tour route, and how did I pick my 50,000 kilometre route?

 Resources to help you plan your bike route

-First I flipped through every page of these books and flagged any and everything that fell under the 24 countries I plan to visit.
-Then I picked a country to work on and thumb tacked the paper map to the wall.
-Then with the help of Google Maps I cross referenced the specific location of any flagged item that I flagged in those books.
-I used those small colored circular stickers to mark all the different location on the map.
+First, I flipped through every page of these books and flagged any and everything that fell under the 24 countries I plan to visit.
+Then I picked a country to work on and thumb-tacked the paper map to the wall.
+Then, with the help of Google Maps, I cross-referenced the specific location of any flagged items that I flagged in those books.
+I used those small colored circular stickers to mark all the different locations on the map.
 I typically worked with two different colors per map.
-One color was for “must see” destinations and the second color sticker stood for “would be nice to see” destinations.
+One color was for “must-see” destinations, and the second color sticker stood for “would be nice to see” destinations.

 map for planning bike route

-Once I finished going through all the destinations found in my books I turned to Google again.
+Once I finished going through all the destinations found in my books, I turned to Google again.
 I would Google such phrases as – Most beautiful places in ….. or Top 10 places to visit in …….
-Always cross referencing with my existing notes and Google Maps.
-My eyes became instantly trained for these types of articles or beautiful photos of locations from around the world whenever they came across my Facebook feeds.
+Always cross-reference with my existing notes and Google Maps.
+My eyes became instantly trained for these types of articles or beautiful photos of locations whenever they came across my Facebook feed.

 map for planning bike route

-Ecuador – blue spots places to see and green spots are directional arrows
+Ecuador – blue spots are places to see, and green spots are directional arrows (with a handwritten arrow)

-Once completed planning my bike route for one country then I would move on to the next country and so on and so forth.
+Once completed my bike route for one country, then I would move on to the next country and so on and so forth.
 Most of my routing was worked on and completed in 2011-12.
-But I am forever finding new places thanks to the internet and Facebook and adding those places to my notes.
+But I was forever finding new places thanks to the internet and Facebook and adding those places to my notes.
+Even after my last bike tour was over, I still collect and make notes of places I would like to see someday.
+I would love to bike tour Canada, the USA, and Mexico all over again, if I ever get a chance for another bike tour.
+At this stage, I’m pretty sure it’s wishful thinking, but I can still dream.

-It should also be mentioned there are certain countries where the routing is pretty obvious to begin with.
-Such as Canada; you are pretty much traveling the TransCanada Highway from St John’s NL to Calgary AB for example.
-Other countries that where pretty straight forward were countries like Nicaragua and Panama.
-Once all 24 countries were completed I would use Google Maps again to connect all my destinations to add up my kilometers per country and then add my totals up and that is how I got that crazy number of 50,000 km’s.
+It should also be mentioned that there are certain countries where the routing is pretty obvious to begin with.
+Such as Canada, you are pretty much traveling the TransCanada Highway from St John’s, NL to Calgary, AB, for example.
+Other countries that were pretty straightforward were countries like Nicaragua and Panama.
+Once all 24 countries were completed, I would use Google Maps again to connect all my destinations to add up my kilometres per country, and then add my totals up.
+And that is how I got my route to 50,000 kilometres.

 map for planning bike route